barelyhuman/reaper.im-old/posts/the-budget-mechs.md

 ### What Can I Buy?

 These are based on the date of the post and the prices have been fluctuating on amazon for a while now so they may get out of the price brackets but the point of this post is to list out valid buying options.

+You can also go through Keychrons which are available at different price ranges and can be found from their website [keychron.in](https://keychron.in) , these keyboards mostly come with Mac support so is preferred by Mac Users but you can use almost any keyboard mentioned below with a back by just switching the modifier keys in the macOS keyboard preferences.

 #### 2000 - 4000 INR